-This module reviews the main information in the General Module.
-You may want to complete the Review Module to revise material covered in the General Module.
-However, you must complete the Review Module if twelve months or more have elapsed since you successfully completed the General Module.
+This module reviews the main information in the general module.
+You may want to complete the review module to revise material in the general module.

-If you do not understand any of this Module information you should return to the General Module and read the more detailed information again.
+If you do not understand any of the material in this module you should return to the

 Health and Safety at work is everyone's responsibility.